harshilkotecha/RSAAlgorithm/README.md

 <h3>How to generate your own RSA private key and public key pair ?</h3>
-Generate a 1028 bit RSA Key
+Generate a 1024 bit RSA Key
 This is a command that is

+_openssl genrsa -des3 -out private.pem 1024_

 _openssl rsa -in private.pem -outform PEM -pubout -out public.pem_

-_openssl rsa -in private.pem -out private_unencrypted.pem -outform PEM_

 More information
 https://rietta.com/blog/2012/01/27/openssl-generating-rsa-key-from-command/